 Attrition: Attrition bias is a kind of selection bias caused by attrition (loss of participants) discounting trial subjects/tests that did not run to completion.

-Bias: Bias is an error introduced in your model due to oversimplification of the machine learning algorithm.
+Bias: Bias is an error introduced in your model due to the oversimplification of the machine learning algorithm.
 It can lead to underfitting.
 When you train your model at that time model makes simplified assumptions to make the target function easier to understand.

 Low bias machine learning algorithms — Decision Trees, k-NN and SVM High bias machine learning algorithms — Linear Regression, Logistic Regression

-Variance: Variance is error introduced in your model due to complex machine learning algorithm, your model learns noise also from the training data set and performs badly on test data set.
+Variance: Variance is error introduced in your model due to a complex machine learning algorithm, your model learns noise also from the training data set and performs badly on test data set.
 It can lead to high sensitivity and overfitting.

 Normally, as you increase the complexity of your model, you will see a reduction in error due to lower bias in the model.
 However, this only happens until a particular point.
 As you continue to make your model more complex, you end up over-fitting your model and hence your model will start suffering from high variance.